Plumsail/documents-docs/source/user-guide/processes/examples/docusign-fill-in-w-9.rst

 By default, the form grabs all the fields you have in the PDF template and name them accordingly.
 It does not fit our automation process in the current state and requires some improvements.
 To save time, you could `download the web form`_ we prepared and import it.
-Even if you create yours from scratch, it will come in handy as a guiding sample.
+Even if you decide to customize the default form by yourself or create one from scratch, it will come in handy as a guiding sample.

 |import|